halcyonnouveau/clorinde/docs/src/introduction/migration_from_cornucopia.md

 Clorinde is a fork of [Cornucopia](https://github.com/cornucopia-rs/cornucopia) which includes a few breaking changes if you want to migrate over.

 ## Crate-based code generation
-Clorinde generates a *crate* instead of a single file which allows Clorinde to automatically generate a `Cargo.toml` file customised to support all the necessary dependencies and features required by your queries, without polluting your manifest.
+Clorinde generates a *crate* instead of a single file which allows it to automatically generate a `Cargo.toml` file customised to support all the necessary dependencies and features required by your queries, without polluting your manifest.
 For example, Cornucopia's ["Full dependencies"](https://cornucopia-rs.netlify.app/book/introduction/dependencies#full-dependencies) example:

 ```toml
 [dependencies]